Porsche 911 review

 Most of the buttons and switches in the 911 are well damped and the dashboard and other fixtures feel reassuringly sturdy.
 Compared with the Aston Martin Vantage and the Mercedes-AMG GT, the 911 has a suitably impressive interior.

-It doesn't feel quite as rock solid inside as the Audi R8 though, and you might think the interior looks a bit plain unless you delve into the extensive personalisation options list.
+It doesn't feel quite as rock solid inside as an Audi R8 though, and you might think the interior looks a bit plain unless you delve into the extensive personalisation options list.

 Passenger & boot space